ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 - -02
     - Moved all "editor's note" items to GitHub Issues.
+    - Added JSON types to fields.
+    - Changed "GNAP Protocol" to "GNAP".

 - -01
     - "updated_at" subject info timestamp now in ISO 8601 string format.